Mort Künstler: Early years and education

-By the time he was in kindergarten he could already "draw very well," he said.
-And when he was twelve, he added, "I could draw almost as well as I can today."
-His talent in art was further supported when he was at Abraham Lincoln High School in Brooklyn.
-There, he along with a number of classmates, were inspired by their art teacher, Leon Friend, who had also written a book on graphic design.
-After graduating high school he enrolled at Brooklyn College to study art, although his main focus changed away from art and instead toward athletics.
-He was diver on the swimming team and a hurdler on the track team, and sports now dominated his life.
-He earned awards for basketball, diving, football and track, and ultimate honors in the Brooklyn College Sports Hall of Fame.
+His talent in art was further supported when he was at Abraham Lincoln High School in Brooklyn, inspired by his art teacher, Leon Friend.
+After graduating high school he enrolled at Brooklyn College to study art, although his main focus became athletics.
+He excelled in several sports.
 He then received a basketball scholarship from the University of California, Los Angeles (UCLA), where he continued to focus on sports.

-But after his father suffered a heart attack, he returned to New York to help his family, and enrolled in the Pratt Institute in Brooklyn.
-He studied to become a fine art illustrator, and graduated after three years.
-During his senior year he met his wife-to-be, Deborah, who was then a freshman at the school.
-They married soon after he graduated.
+After Künstler's father suffered a heart attack, he returned to New York to help his family, and enrolled in Brooklyn's Pratt Institute, studying to become a fine art illustrator, and graduated after three years.
+(There, he met his wife, Deborah; they married soon after he graduated.)
 Among the artists whose work he studied that influenced his later career were Norman Rockwell, Winslow Homer, and Frederic Remington.